MixinNetwork/trusted-group/mvm/eos/README.md

 test.stop()
 ```

 Pay attention to `--filter-on="mtgxinmtgxin:ontxlog:mtgxinmtgxin"`, this filter is  critical to make Eos engine of MVM works.
-Currently Eos engine leverage history-plugin to fetch action trace history.
+Currently, Eos engine leverage history-plugin to fetch action trace history.
 It's practical since the size of each record of action history is pretty small.
 Eos engine will add support for `state-history-plugin` which requires heavy server resources.

 ## Connecting to a Testnet